Adyen/adyen-commercetools/docs/adr/0005-adding-line-items.md

 ## Decision

 - If lineItems field is provided with `makePaymentRequest`, extension will skip adding lineItems and leave the provided lineItems.
 - An application configuration flag `addCommercetoolsLineItems: true/false` for extension, which will default to **false**.
-If set to **true**, it would add lineItems to all payment methods.
+If set to **true**, it would add lineItems to payment methods that requires lineItems.
 - If user sets  `"addCommercetoolsLineItems": true` in the `makePaymentRequest`, then integration would generate line items, regardless of the setting in the application config.
     - For backwards compatibility, the integration still adds line items for both Affirm and Klarna.
-No matter if `addCommercetoolsLineItems` is set to true or false.
+No matter if `addCommercetoolsLineItems` on application config set to true or false.
 - Extension will not add lineItems for payment methods where lineItems are not beneficial and thus we save an API call to fetch the cart.

 Payment method types that requires [lineItems](https://docs.adyen.com/api-explorer/#/CheckoutService/latest/payments__reqParam_lineItems):